 First, lets set a little context here.
 I’ve worked for both large enterprise brands and small ones.
 Regardless of the brand size, there are a few fundamental truths that my colleagues and I typically look for when we’re selecting a top marketing agency partner, and it’s not necessarily what you’d think.

 To level the playing field a bit, let us make a few assumptions.
-First assume that you’ve been shortlisted based on creative prowess, strategic ability and general aptitude to execute on the campaign.
+First assume that you’ve been shortlisted during the request for proposal process based on creative prowess, strategic ability and general aptitude to execute on the campaign.
 Lets even assume that all reference checks have been done, and they came back glowing.
 Next, let’s assume that your competitors are in the same boat.
 So to net it out, you’re probably similar in agency type, staff ability, historic portfolio and industry focus.

 But why level the playing field out of the gate like this?
 The answer is pretty easy.
 You’ve already been shortlisted based on those items.
 In the world of agency selection, you’ve gotten in the door with those qualifications.
 Now you have to convince the enterprise brand that you’re the only agency for them.